cs-clarence/git-primer/pre-requisites/basic-terminal-commands.md

 ```

 - Short for "change directory" or "change directory to".
-- As the name implies, this command changes the current working directory.
+- This command changes the current working directory to the given path.

 ![cd-git-bash](images/git-bash-cd.png)

-TODO: Add more information about the `cd` command.

-### ls
+## ls

 Basic Usage: